Mathematica: A World of Numbers... and Beyond: History

 In March, 1961 a new science wing at the California Museum of Science and Industry in Los Angeles opened.
-The IBM Corporation had been asked by the museum to make a contribution; IBM in turn asked the famous California designer team of Charles Eames and his wife Ray Eames to come up with a good proposal.
+The IBM Corporation had been asked by the museum to make a contribution; IBM in turn asked the famous California designer team of Charles and Ray Eames to come up with a good proposal.
 The result was that the Eames Office was commissioned by IBM to design an interactive exhibition called Mathematica: A World of Numbers... and Beyond.
 This was the first of many exhibitions designed by the Eames Office.

 The 3000 sqft exhibition stayed at the museum until January 1998, making it the longest running of any corporate sponsored museum exhibition.
 Furthermore, it is the only one of the dozens of exhibitions designed by the Office of Charles and Ray Eames that is still extant.
 This original Mathematica exhibition was reassembled for display at the Alyce de Roulet Williamson Gallery at Art Center College of Design in Pasadena, California, July 30 through October 1, 2000.
 From October 6, 2001 to May 5, 2002, it was exhibited at the Exploratorium in San Francisco.

 After 2004, it is now owned by and on display at the New York Hall of Science in Queens, New York, though it currently lacks the overhead plaques with quotations from mathematicians that were part of the original installation.